Guide toSan Francisco's Museums and Galleries This Summer

 Isaac Julien: I Dream a World

 Over the last 25 years, pioneering artist and filmmaker Isaac Julien (b.
 1960, London) has created immersive, multichannel video installations.
 Celebrated for his poetic visual narratives, Julien explores power, politics, and personal experience through the lens of race, class, gender, and sexuality.
 Featuring 10 major video installations made between 1999 and 2022, alongside select early single-channel films including his iconic Looking for Langston (1989), this exhibition is the first comprehensive survey of Julien’s work in a museum setting and his first retrospective in the United States.
-On display from April 12 to July 13, 2025.
+On display through July 13, 2025.

 The Exploratorium